mkiol/dsnote/README.md

 ## Models

-DeepSpeech models for particular language can be downloaded directly from the app.
+Language models can be downloaded directly from the app.

 Details of models which are currently configured for download are described in [models.json](https://github.com/mkiol/dsnote/blob/main/config/models.json).